 Why Training Dogs with Treats Is an Effective Way to Teach New Skills

-Reward your pooch with treats to teach skills or tricks and you'll not only help him learn but also love the process.
+Reinforce your pooch with treats to teach skills or tricks and you'll not only help him learn but also love the process.

 My shy 6-month-old Shetland sheepdog hated dog training classes.
 They were held at night in a city parking garage filled with scary noises, unfamiliar sights, and confusing smells.
 Growing increasingly frustrated with our lack of progress and my dog’s weekly bout with dread, I researched training methods on my own.